 Another problem with "convection-allowing" mesoscale models is that they are prone to huge run-to-run variability (successive solutions may look nothing alike).
 To combat the large run-to-run variability, forecasters often look for a degree of consistency in three consecutive runs of the HRRR.
 If the model's solution is similar for three runs in a row, then forecasters have a bit more confidence in the solution.
 Researchers involved in the Vortex2 project routinely weighed HRRR forecasts to help them formulate plans to intercept storms.
 If the HRRR was producing consistent solutions for three consecutive runs, chasers would adjust their intercept plans accordingly.

-Because these mesoscale models require great computer power to run, they are only run over a short forecast period (a day or less).
-Furthermore, their performance is somewhat at the "mercy" of the NAM model's initialization.
-Remember that the NAM feeds its initial conditions into the Rapid Refresh, so any major errors in the NAM initialization will be transferred into the Rapid Refresh, which can wreak havoc on its forecast accuracy.
+Because these mesoscale models require great computer power to run, they are only run over a short forecast period (a day or less for most runs).
+Furthermore, their performance is somewhat at the "mercy" of the GFS model's initialization.
+Remember that the GFS feeds its initial conditions into the Rapid Refresh, so any major errors in the GFS initialization will be transferred into the Rapid Refresh, which can wreak havoc on its forecast accuracy.

 Regardless of these limitations, the analyses and forecasts based on the Rapid Refresh Model are still often useful for timely short-range mesoscale prediction.
 For much of our work in this course, we'll focus on real-time mesoanalyses from the Rapid Refresh model available on SPC's Web site.
 As outbreaks of severe weather unfold you can rely on these SPC analyses to gain insight about the background synoptic and mesoscale environments.